 A review by the Auditor-General in 2015 concluded that while the programme was innovative in its collective approach to family well-being, better planning and financial management was needed.

 Baker, Maureen.
 Families, labour and love: family diversity in a changing world.
-Crows Nest: Allen and Unwin, 2001.
+Crows Nest, NSW: Allen and Unwin, 2001.

 Boston, Jonathan and Simon Chapple.
 Child poverty in New Zealand.
 Wellington: Bridget Williams Books, 2014.